godaddy/gasket/packages/gasket-express-plugin/README.md

 #### errorMiddleware

 Executed after the `express` event.
-All middleware or middleware arrays returned from these hooks will be applied to express.
+All middleware functions returned from this hook will be applied to express.

 ```js
 module.exports = {